 It's the turn of Mechanic to feature throughout Cheeky's Week, swapping a succession of car jokes with our toothy hero.
 Or at least Mechanics' feet, protruding from beneath a variety of rusting wrecks, appear throughout the week, and Mechanic appears pushing a car on Saturday, but we don't see his face.
-Unusually, Cheeky joins Mechanic under the car for Monday's, Suddenly's and Wednesday's jokes.
+Unusually, Cheeky joins his car care companion under the vehicle for Monday's, Suddenly's and Wednesday's jokes.

-The Skateboard Squad help out at Joe's Café when the waitresses fail to turn up for work.
-Later Cheeky uses a clockwork mouse to scare Mum up onto the sideboard, so that he can watch 6 Million Dollar Gran who, in a 2-page story, deals with a bully at the swimming pool.
+Skateboard Squad help out at Joe's Café when the waitresses fail to turn up for work.
+Later Cheeky uses a clockwork mouse to scare Mum up onto the sideboard, so that he can watch 6 Million Dollar Gran who, in a reduced, 2-page story due to the inclusion of the competition and Father's Day messages, deals with a bully at the swimming pool.

-Page 7 is home to the Father's Day messages sent in by readers, and on Monday Cheeky gleefully anticipates Angel O'Mercy being ritually sacrificed in the penultimate instalment of James Bold's adventure, The Frightened Village (Angel wasn't actually sacrificed in the end.
-I bet Cheeky was disappointed).
+Page 7 is home to the Father's Day messages sent in by readers, and on Monday Cheeky gleefully anticipates Angel O'Mercy being ritually sacrificed in the penultimate instalment of James Bold's adventure, The Frightened Village (Angel wasn't actually sacrificed in the end - we can only imagine Cheeky's disappointment).

 On Thursday, Oscar invites Cheeky to view his latest Home Movie, as he has done every week that a Home Movie strip has appeared.
 Last week's issue contained the final Home Movie strip to appear in Cheeky Weekly, so in what is probably a change to the original text in his speech balloon, Cheeky declines the offer and speeds on to the next page to view the skateboard competition.
 One wonders whether a Home Movie page was prepared for this issue, but bumped by the competition and Father's Day messages.
 Assuming that IPC wouldn't let any unused strip go to waste, a search through subsequent Cheeky-related titles reveals the answer is no. Home Movies appeared in the 1978 Cheeky Summer Special and the 1979 Cheeky Annual, but both covered 2-pages, so wouldn't have been originally prepared for Cheeky Weekly, where all the Home Movies were a single page.